cludden/vault-client/README.md

             //   "lease_duration": 2592000,
             //   "renewable": false
             // }
-            next(err, data);
+            next(err);
         });
     },

     // or, we can choose to watch a single secret. the vault client
-    // will store the fetched secret locally, and will handle renewing
+    // will cache the fetched secret locally, and will handle renewing
     // the secret if a lease_duration is included in the response metadata function(next) {
         vault.watch({
-            id: 'foo'
+            address: 'foo', // store the secret in the cache at path "foo"
             path: '/secret/foo'
         }, function(err, data) {
             const foo = vault.secret('foo');